Early life and career of Abraham Lincoln: Lincoln and Herndon

-Lincoln's partnership with Logan was dissolved in the fall of 1844, when Logan entered into a partnership with his son.
-Lincoln, who probably could have had his choice of more established attorneys, was tired of being the junior partner and entered into partnership with William Herndon, who had been reading law in the offices of Logan and Lincoln.
+Lincoln's partnership with Logan was dissolved in the fall of 1844 when Logan entered into a partnership with his son.
+Lincoln, who probably could have had his choice of more established attorneys, was tired of being the junior partner and entered into a partnership with William Herndon, who had been reading law in the offices of Logan and Lincoln.
 Herndon, like Lincoln, was an active Whig, but the party in Illinois at that time was split into two factions.
 Lincoln was connected to the older, "silk stocking" element of the party through his marriage to Mary Todd; Herndon was one of the leaders of the younger, more populist portion of the party.
 The Lincoln-Herndon partnership continued through Lincoln's presidential election, and Lincoln remained a partner of record until his death.

-Prior to his partnership with Herndon, Lincoln had not regularly attended court in neighboring communities.
+Before his partnership with Herndon, Lincoln had not regularly attended court in neighboring communities.
 This changed as Lincoln became one of the most active regulars on the circuit through 1854, interrupted only by his two-year stint in Congress.
 The Eighth Circuit covered 11000 sqmi.
 Each spring and fall Lincoln traveled the district for nine to ten weeks at a time, netting around $150 for each ten-week circuit.
-On the road, lawyers and judges lived in cheap hotels, with two lawyers to a bed; six or eight men to a room.
+On the road, lawyers and judges lived in cheap hotels, with two lawyers to a bed; and six or eight men to a room.

 Lincoln's reputation for integrity and fairness on the circuit led to him being in high demand both from clients and local attorneys who needed assistance.
 It was during his time riding the circuit that he picked up one of his lasting nicknames, "Honest Abe".
 The clients he represented, the men he rode the circuit with, and the lawyers he met along the way became some of Lincoln's most loyal political supporters.
 One of these was David Davis, a fellow Whig who, like Lincoln, promoted nationalist economic programs and opposed slavery without actually becoming an abolitionist.
 Davis joined the circuit in 1848 as a judge and would occasionally appoint Lincoln to fill in for him.
 They traveled the circuit for eleven years, and Lincoln would eventually appoint him to the United States Supreme Court.
 Another close associate was Ward Hill Lamon, an attorney in Danville, Illinois.
 Lamon, the only local attorney with whom Lincoln had a formal working agreement, accompanied Lincoln to Washington in 1861.